TezBaydu/Milestone-Project-3-Cooking/README.md

 - Create recipe: add button underneath - done
 - Create recipe: delete on ingredients deleting parent but sibling deletion not working... - done, added container div
 - Create recipe: method step adding and deleting but placeholder not showing and unable to resize added fields - done missing closing '"' in JS script
+- Browse: Search bar started but needs refining - Done

 ### To Do
 - Browse: App.py update to pull in public recipes only from all members
-- Browse: Search bar started but needs refining
 - Recipe: current date applied but doesn't applt to MongoDB
 - Edit recipe: array values to populate separate divs rows
 - Edit recipe: quantity values not populateing value, however is an issue with array still